 What are the obstacles to starting a successful online store?

 To create a successful eCommerce store, you'll need to do your homework before starting your business.
-No successful business happens overnight especially in the eCommerce world without the necessary knowledge, products, and Internet marketing skills.
+No successful business happens overnight, especially in the eCommerce world without the necessary knowledge, products, and Internet marketing skills.
 To survive the first year of online business, you'll need to (1) be able to sustain your business with no profit for more than a year, (2) be able to devote your time and energy to growing your business, (3) have time to learn technology, marketing, and analytical tools to understand your business, and (4) have time to analyze your competition and invest in SEO.

 Provided that you met the criteria described above, the best way to shorten the cycle it takes to make a profit is by increasing the "checkout" conversion rates.
 Over 99% of the people who visit your website the first time will leave without making a purchase, and a hefty advertising budget will be wasted if you don't improve the conversion rates.
-If you are not expanding your existing offline business, you have an option to source products that yield high conversion rates, and also pick the products that have higher ticket prices.
+If you are not expanding your existing offline business, you have the option to source products that yield high conversion rates and also pick the products that have higher ticket prices.

 What type of products do I sell?